Ian Welland BSc.

 I started writing "seriously" from the age of 12; and over the last forty years have successfully been published in magazines, journals, newspapers, and newsletters.

 A slim volume of poetry spanning the years 1978 - 2023, entitled Round and Around was published by The Altair Press on 31 March 2023.
 All proceeds donated to Peace Hospice Care, Watford.
-A second volume Night Lights: Another round of selected poems, is due for publication in Spring 2024; again, all proceeds to charity.
+A second volume Night Lights: Another round of selected poems, is due for publication in 2024; again, all proceeds to charity.

-Duty of Candour: The Memoirs of Edward Stanton Ross, 3rd Earl of Hanwell, is published on 6 November 2023 by The Altair Press.
+Duty of Candour: The Memoirs of Edward Stanton Ross, 3rd Earl of Hanwell, was published on 6 November 2023 by The Altair Press.
 This is the first in a trilogy - the second instalment is due for publication in Autumn 2024; and the final instalment in Autumn 2025.

-A book, titled On Art, is due for publication by The Altair Press, in January/February 2024.
+A book, titled On Art, is due for publication by The Altair Press, in Spring/Summer 2024.
 This book brings together some of my previously published articles, albeit revised and updated, plus unpublished work as well as a host of interviews and anecdotes.
 All proceeds to be donated to Peace Hospice Care, Watford.

 I am married to Louise who is an artist and writer; and live in Rickmansworth, Hertfordshire.